jeanthom/learnvhdl/README.md

 Learn VHDL is a VHDL learning tool.
 Few testbench scenarios are run on the student's code to check if its code is correct.
 It is greatly inspired by [Prologin's](https://prologin.org) qualification system.

-This project was written in less than 3 hours as a PoC, that's why the code that launches GHDL is messy, and contains some vulns.

 ## How to

 ```